-Bad reviews kill your sales.
+Bad reviews hurt your sales.

 Have your listing link?
 Paste it below.